Code-Institute-Submissions/Professional-Training-Development/README.md

 View existing and bespoke courses, programmes and coaching opportunities for organisations and individuals.

-Check next course dates and available times, and find the "course centre" (currently my home).
+Check next course dates and available times, and find the "training centre" (currently my home).

 Book courses (yet to be implemented using JavaScript and Python 3).
 Courses are currently booked via the footer middle links (Mobile, WhatsApp, Email, LinkedIn, YouTube).